electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/optionguide/_index.md

 ## Matrix LED headlights

 With Matrix LED headlights you get much improved lights on country road.
-In addition you get the cool red stripe in rear.
+In addition Matrix LED headlights is a requirement to get the cool red stripe in rear.

 Read more about [Matrix LED Headlights](../technology/lights/#matrix-headlights).